hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

 }
 ```

-Please take a careful look at how the sequence is being incremented.
+Please take a careful look at how your sequence is being incremented.
 You cannot always rely on the number of items being returned
 if the items are filtered out.

-### Async Methods
+### Using Async Methods

-Hazelcast Ringbuffer provides asynchronous methods for more powerful operations like batched reading with filtering or batched writing.
+Hazelcast Ringbuffer provides asynchronous methods for more powerful operations like batched writing or batched reading with filtering.
 To make these methods synchronous, just call the method `get()` on the returned future.

 Please see the following example code.